Arguggi/irc-log/README.md

 - A bot that connects to an irc channel and saves every message in postgres
 - A servant api
-- An elm frontend that queries the api and displays the data
+- An ghcjs frontend that queries the api and displays the data

 ## Todo